 The following activities represent the core of the Decide phase:

-Reflect your learning: Many insights have been gained in the Validate phase that have important implications for your business model.
-It is essential that your team collaboratively re ects on its learning and adapts the business model accordingly.
+Reflect your learning: Many insights have been gained in the Validate Phase that have important implications for your business model.
+It is essential that your team collaboratively reflects on its learning and adapts the business model accordingly.
 Document your thought processes to enable external parties to trace the improvement of your business model.

 Develop suggestions: Having integrated your learning in an updated business model, suggestions need to be developed about the future of the project.
 Use the Project Report to document the outcomes of your innovation journey and to pinpoint which decisions you want your internal sponsor to take.

 Decide with internal sponsor: The internal sponsor needs to decide whether the innovation is implemented, further developed or rejected.
 The Picture of the Future is good compass for sponsors to reflect whether sprint results help build the desired future.
 Discuss the Project Report and the dashboard of the Project Workspace with the sponsor to explain the outcome of the iteration and to agree on the next steps.
-If another iteration seems rational, start again with the Setup phase, but in a compressed form.
+If another iteration seems rational, start again with the Setup Phase, but in a compressed form.

 Sponsor and other Executives

-Meeting with PDP team / planning off next steps
+Meeting with PDP team / planning of next steps

 See Decide workshop

 What if the sponsor doesn't want to decide right away and wants to postpone it for an undefined timeframe?
 This should be the exception and not the rule.
 Quick decisions are essential to keep up the spirit of the project team.
 And again, if sponsors have a hard time to decide, the likelihood is high that both the Picture of the Future and corresponding strategy are not clear enough.